-Electric, gas, and private water companies20 cannot shut off your service if you, your child, or someone else in your household is seriously ill and you cannot afford to pay your bills because of financial hardship.21 The utility companies must treat any medical condition that a doctor considers a serious illness as a serious illness.
-Serious illness can include psychiatric health problems such as major depression, anxiety disorder, Post-Traumatic Stress Disorder (PTSD), and Attention Deficit Hyperactivity Disorder (ADHD).
+Electric, gas, and private water companies cannot shut off your service if you, your child, or someone else in your household is seriously ill and you cannot afford to pay your bills because of financial hardship.
+The utility companies must treat any medical condition that a doctor, nurse practitioner or physician's assistant considers a serious illness as a serious illness, unless the company seeks a hearing at the DPU to challenge the medical letter.
+Serious illness can include mental health conditions such as major depression, anxiety disorder, Post-Traumatic Stress Disorder (PTSD), and Attention Deficit Hyperactivity Disorder (ADHD).
 It can also include chronic physical health problems such as diabetes, asthma, and fibromyalgia.
 Or, it can be a temporary serious illness such as pneumonia or the flu.